Key Populations

 Siyaphanta, Siyavimba!

-MatCH Research Unit and the HIV Center for Clinical and Behavioral Studies at Columbia University are conducting a study to explore female sex workers’ (FSW) knowledge, attitudes, and experiences with pre-exposure prophylaxis (PrEP) and treatment as prevention (TasP), and other prevention options.
+MRU and the HIV Center for Clinical and Behavioral Studies at Columbia University are conducting a study to explore female sex workers’ (FSW) knowledge, attitudes, and experiences with pre-exposure prophylaxis (PrEP) and treatment as prevention (TasP), and other prevention options.
 No one strategy will likely be effective in eradicating HIV among FSW; rather a combination of context-specific targeted strategies, including ARV-based prevention/treatment and condoms, will be needed to reduce HIV incidence.
 However, combination prevention models for FSW have not been sufficiently developed and tested.
 This formative, qualitative research study on ARV-based HIV prevention and treatment for FSW will identify the structural, health system, interpersonal and individual-level barriers and facilitators that influence access to, use of, and adherence to ARV-based prevention and treatment among FSWs.

 Funder/Sponsor: | U.S. National Institute of Mental Health (R21MH113436). |